-Planned exercises and screenings expose students to what they cannot or do not yet see or understand.
-Personal experience has convinced me that to learn how to make films/videos, you need to view a lot of them and discuss them afterwards.
+Personal experience has convinced me that to learn how to make films/videos, one needs to view a lot of them and discuss them afterward.
+Therefore, my film/video courses focus on four main areas:

 - Screenings + discussion = To see